 Utterly amazed by Los Tres Ojos thrilled by Santo Domingo

-We arrived in Santo Domingo, which is the capital of the Dominican Republic, on Sunday, December 18th and thought that there would probably not be a lot of stuff to do.
+We arrived at the capital Santo Domingo, on Sunday, December 18th, and we thought there would not be a lot of stuff to do.
 We thought the city would probably be quiet, but we were wrong.
 The cruise complex was buzzing with activities as fellow cruisers disembarked the ship.

-The Dominican Republic was our first stop on this cruise and we awoke already docked in the capital city of Santo Domingo.
-The first look we got of the city was amazing because the sun was now rising and its golden rays kissed the city and presented it majestically.
+The Dominican Republic was our first stop on this cruise, and we awoke already docked in the capital city of Santo Domingo.
+We were amazed at the first look we got at Santo Domingo because the sun was now rising, and its golden rays kissed the city and presented it majestically.